The Watchful Eye: Recurring

+In addition, Elyse Maloway co-stars as Jocelyn Morrow, a nanny who worked for Iris and Alistair Greybourne.

 Production

 Development

 On September 13, 2021, Freeform gave the series a pilot order.
 On June 30, 2022, The Watchful Eye was picked up to series by Freeform.
 The series is created by Julie Durk and executive produced by Emily Fox, Ryan Seacrest, Nina Wass, Andrea Shay, and Jeffrey Reiner.
 Fox also serves as the showrunner.
 Reiner directed the pilot.
 Ryan Seacrest Productions and ABC Signature are producing the series.
 On July 15, 2022, René G. Boscio was hired as the composer for the series.
+On June 30, 2023, Freeform cancelled the series after one season.

 Casting

 Upon the pilot order announcement, Andrea Londo, Warren Christie, Kelly Bishop, Amy Acker, Jon Ecker, Lex Lumpkin, Henry Joseph Samiri, and Aliyah Royale were cast to star.
 On June 30, 2022, it was reported that Mariel Molino replaced Londo in the lead role who was cast in the pilot.

 Filming

-Filming for the series began April 26, 2022 and concluded on September 1, 2022 in Burnaby, British Columbia, Canada.
+Filming for the series began April 26, 2022 and concluded on September 1, 2022, in Burnaby, British Columbia, Canada.